 Existing mobile POSs

-If you’re looking for a generic way to accept payments from consumers then you might want to consider a mobile point-of-sale app such as Square or PayPal Here.
+If you’re looking for a generic way for accepting payments from consumers then you might want to consider a mobile point-of-sale app such as Square or PayPal Here.
 For a transaction fee (usually anywhere between 2.5% – 3%) you can begin swiping credit cards with negligible up-front cost and very little setup time.

 This is a great option if you want to sell goods in a card-present environment such as a local marketplace or store.
 You don’t have to worry about PCI compliance and you get funds deposited to your account in a day or two.
 However, what you gain in ease of PCI compliance you lose in terms of brand and control.
 It’s a Square or PayPal driven environment vs your own brand.